LukasFuchs/GeoModBox.jl/README.md

 <img src="./examples/AdvectionEquation/Results/2D_advection_circle_RigidBody_tracers_100_100_nth_1.gif" alt="drawing" width="300"/>
 <br>

 **Figure 3.
 Rigid-Body-Rotation.** Time-dependent solution of a rotating circular temperature anomaly using the **upwind (first)**, **semi-lagrangian (second)**, and **tracer (third)** method.
 Within a circular area of our model domain the velocity is set to the velocity of a rigid rotation and outside euqal to zero.
 The temperature is scaled by the maximum temperature of the anomaly.
+Empty cells are not refilled with markers.

 ### [Falling Block](./examples/StokesEquation/2D/FallingBlockBenchmark.jl)